Behavior Change & Influence

 Location: UT Austin

-Behavior Change and Influence is led by Psychology Professor and HDO’s Founding Director Dr. Art Markman.
-Drawing on research that was the basis for his book, Smart Change (each participant receives a copy), Dr. Markman provides insights from cognitive science to help you achieve your goals in fostering behavioral change and exerting greater influence.
+Led by psychology professor and HDO’s Founding Director Dr. Art Markman and drawing on research that was the basis for his book, Smart Change (each participant receives a copy), Markman provides insights from cognitive science to help you achieve your goals in fostering behavioral change and exerting greater influence.

-Six lessons will be presented to help you to get to know yourself better and to understand how your feelings and goals influence your effectiveness.
+Complete six lessons that will help you to get to know yourself better and understand how your feelings and goals influence your effectiveness.
 You will leave this class with specific tools and exercises to help you and the people around you to reach new heights.

 Learning Objectives